gcmaximus/YCEP23-challenges/packet_analysis/README.md

 + **Difficulty:** Easy

 ## Solution
-1. By following the TCP stream of any FTP packet, we can see that user `user29` logs in and downloads 3 files: `one.png`, `two.png`, `three.png`.
+1. By following the TCP stream of any FTP packet, we can see that the user logs in and downloads 3 files: `one.png`, `two.png`, `three.png`.

     > RETR one.png
       150 Opening BINARY mode data connection for one.png (137185 bytes).